- Things to Do

 19. Stroll through tropical gardens filled with trees, plants, flowers and butterflies from around the world at Butterfly World & Gardens.

-20. Visit the bustling marine community at French Creek, with a federal dock complete with facilities for visiting boaters, moorage, fresh seafood sales, charter companies and a marine pub.
+20. Visit the bustling marine community at French Creek, with a federal dock complete with facilities for visiting boaters, moorage, fresh seafood sales, fishing charter companies, whale watching tours, and a marine pub.
 It's also the base for the walk on ferry to Lasqueti Island.

 22. Explore Moorecroft Regional Park in Nanoose Bay, a 34 hectare park featuring Western Red Cedar, Douglas Fir, twisted Arbutus trees, and endangered Garry Oak.
 If that's not enough, add in a hike to The Notch, and end the day with a pint at a destination English pub - The Rocking Horse Pub.

 23. Explore Morningstar Farm, home to Little Qualicum Cheeseworks.
-Family fun abounds with self-guided tours, festivals & events, lots of farm animals to see and pet, and of course, cheese tastings.
+Family fun abounds with self-guided tours, festivals & events, lots of farm animals to see and pet, and of course, cheese.

 24. Encounter an artist at work in one of the many galleries in the area including The Old School House Arts Centre, McMillan Arts Centre, and The Salish Sea Market.